Samsung: Price fixing

 On 19 October 2011, Samsung companies were fined €145,727,000 for being part of a price cartel of ten companies for DRAMs which lasted from 1 July 1998 to 15 June 2002.
 The companies received, like most of the other members of the cartel, a 10% reduction for acknowledging the facts to investigators.
-Samsung had to pay 90% of their share of the settlement, but Micron avoided payment as a result of having initially revealed the case to investigators.
+Samsung had to pay 90% of its share of the settlement, but Micron avoided payment as a result of having initially revealed the case to investigators.

 In Canada, during 1999, some DRAM microchip manufacturers conspired to price fix, among the accused included Samsung.
 The price fix was investigated in 2002.
 A recession started to occur that year, and the price fix ended; however, in 2014, the Canadian government reopened the case and investigated silently.
 Sufficient evidence was found and presented to Samsung and two other manufacturers during a class action lawsuit hearing.
 The companies agreed upon a $120 million agreement, with $40 million as a fine, and $80 million to be paid back to Canadians who purchased a computer, printer, MP3 player, gaming console or camera from April 1999 to June 2002.